Harika-SVL/Jenkins/notes.md

 #### Creating a Scripted Pipeline

-* Create a game-of-life project (Start node 2 as it has game-of-life)
+* Create a Game-of-life project (Start node 2 as it has game-of-life)

 => New view => name : Scripted => New item => name : gol-scripted-pipeline => Pipeline => OK